 The idea of offloading specific tasks to specialised processors is not a new concept.
 Mainframe manufacturers such as IBM and others, created front-end processors that handled tasks such as multiplexing and storage management in the 1970s.
 However, Apple has taken this concept to a new level with its A-series mobile processors.

 By integrating many different specialised processors on one highly efficient chip, Apple is setting a new benchmark for performance at a low power consumption level.
-This processor used in the latest iPad Pro is extremely close to the desktop performance of the latest four core Intel i7 as the Geekbench score shows.
+This processor used in the latest iPad Pro is extremely close to the desktop performance of the latest four core Intel i7.

 However, in addition to this the A12x hands off specific tasks such as facial and object recognition to the neural engine.
 As Apple has been able to crack the 7nm production obstacles in conjunction with TSMC we are seeing a dawn of other ways to keep delivering performance gains in a chip that literally sips power.